optimex-xyz/provider-api-docs/readme.md

   "to_user_address": string,
   "user_refund_address": string,
-  "creator_public_key": string, // compressed public key of user "trade_timeout": number, // timestamp (seconds) PMM can not make payment after this.
-Normally is 2 hours, Optional "script_timeout": number, //  timestamp (seconds) User will be above to claim the fund back after this time.
-Normally is 24 hours, Optional
+  "creator_public_key": string, // compressed public key of user "trade_timeout": number, // Optional, timestamp (seconds) PMM can not make payment after this.
+Normally is 2 hours, "script_timeout": number, //  Optional, timestamp (seconds) User will be above to claim the fund back after this time.
+Normally is 24 hours
   "amount_in": string, // use ethers.parseUnits, then toString()
   "min_amount_out": string  // use ethers.parseUnits, then toString()
 }